project-ellis/ellis_op/README.md

 The caller does not know whether requests are handled locally or forwarded to a remote server, it just gets asynchronous notification when a response is available.

+The requests and responses are ellis nodes that are automatically encoded and decoded into whatever format is needed.

 ## Warning